gsoft-inc/dynamite-components/README.md

 > The main drawback of cross-site publishing is the wait time (i.e. the delay due to search indexing) that the users - stuck in their tiny authoring site - need to tolerate before their content finally appears in the publishing site.

-The developer workflow is the same as the `StandardPublishingCMS`:
+The developer workflow is the same as the `StandardPublishingCMS`.
+In an empty project `Company.MyProject.SetupScripts`, install the `CrossSitePublishingCMS` NuGet package then:

 1. Customize your tokens, input XML and scripts
 2. Prepare a `\Deployment` folder with `.\Publish-DeploymentFolder.ps1`